-Finally, the system was succesfully tested on a technological fair at the Centro Nacional de Tecnologías de Accesibilidad (León, Spain).
+The system was succesfully tested on a technological fair at the Centro Nacional de Tecnologías de Accesibilidad (León, Spain) using the 3D point algorithm.
 The space for the demo was equipped with four Axis network cameras connected through ethernet to a MiniMac computer.
-In Figure 9, the system has detected that one person wearing a red T-shirt has fallen to the floor and the alarm has been triggered (red label on the left).
+In Figure 12, the system has detected that one person wearing a red T-shirt has fallen to the floor and the alarm has been triggered (red label on the left).
 His trajectory in 3D is also displayed (in the learned color, red) in the left part of the figure, together with the 3D skeleton of the room.
 The person fall can also be observed in that trajectory.